 This cactus variety is as full of personality as its name suggests.
-Mammillaria hahniana forms small colonies of ten-inch tall spheres, which feature white hairs and spines.
+Mammillaria hahniana forms small colonies of 10-inch tall spheres, which feature white hairs and spines.
 Healthy plants may feature a halo of pink blooms like a crown atop a head.
-Plant this cactus in sandy potting mix, and water every other week; monthly in winter.
+Plant this cactus in sandy potting mix, water it every other week, and in winter, water it monthly.

 06 of 08

-The simple, spare shape of Astrophytum ornatum looks striking with a decorative gravel mulch and a substantial ceramic pot.
-Stiff spikes cover deeply ridged spheres, which can attain several feet in height.
-The plants often develop a white frosty coating that may look like a disease, but is actually a defense mechanism to protect the plant from the sun.
-Water infrequently and provide plenty of hot sunny conditions if you want to see the yellow blooms develop.
+The simple, sphere shape of Astrophytum ornatum (also known as star cactus) looks striking with decorative gravel or mulch and a substantial ceramic pot.
+Stiff spikes cover deeply ridged spheres, which can attain several feet in height, making this a potentially large indoor cactus.
+The plants often develop a white frosty coating that may look like a disease but is a defense mechanism to protect the plant from the sun.
+Water it infrequently and provide plenty of hot sunny conditions if you want to see the yellow blooms develop.

 07 of 08

-Schlumbergera is pretty toothless as far as the cactus family goes, with its smooth segmented leaves and soft, rounded spines.
-Tubular flowers come in red, pink, orange and white.
-This cactus species is a departure from normal cactus care, as the plant hails from Brazilian rain forests, where they live as epiphytes nestled in tree branches.
-Give plants filtered light and moderate irrigation.
-If you can expose them to cooler temperatures between 50 F and 60 F as winter approaches, you can get... your plants to rebloom.
+Christmas cactus is pretty toothless as far as the cactus family goes with its smooth segmented leaves and soft, rounded spines.
+Tubular flowers come in red, pink, orange, and white.
+This cactus species is a departure from normal cactus care.
+The plant hails from Brazilian rain forests, where they live as epiphytes growing on other tree branches.
+Give these plants filtered light and moderate irrigation.
+If you can expose them to cooler temperatures between 50 and 60 degrees Fahrenheit as winter approaches, you can get your plants to rebloom.

 08 of 08

-The Ferocactus genus lives up to its name of fierce cactus, covered as it is with long, rigid spines that protect its juicy, edible pulp.
+The Ferocactus genus lives up to its name of fierce cactus.
+It is covered with long, rigid spines that protect its juicy, edible pulp.
 The barrel cactus may live for many decades and eventually reaches a maximum height of 8 to 10 feet when growing outdoors.
-As a houseplant, the barrel cactus craves as much sun as you can provide, and scant irrigation coupled with a loose, sandy potting mix.
+It can still become a large indoor cactus topping out at 3 feet tall.
+As a houseplant, the barrel cactus craves as much sun as you can provide and scant irrigation coupled with a loose, sandy potting mix.